PotatoNick26/Jankey-Snake/README.md

 - [ ] Make keys more reactive to feel smoother.
 - [ ] Add visual effects and an option to disable/enable them.
 - [ ] Add Sound and a volume option.
+- [ ] Add option to change the number of apples that spawn.